-Approve COA 2016-073-SPM-HPB-CL5 and associated Class V site plan for Swinton Commons, by adopting the findings of fact and law contained in the staff report, and finding that the request, and approval thereof, meets criteria set forth in Chapter 3, Section 2.4.5(F)(5), and Section 2.4.6(H)(5) of the Land Development Regulations and Comprehensive Plan, subject to the following conditions of approval.
+Approve COA 2017-284-SPM-HPB-CL5 and associated Class V site plan for Midtown Delray, by adopting the findings of fact and law contained in the staff report, and finding that the request, and approval thereof, meets criteria set forth in Chapter 3, Section 2.4.5(F)(5), and Section 2.4.6(H)(5) of the Land Development Regulations and Comprehensive Plan, subject to the following conditions of approval.

 - 1. That the locations of the generators are provided on the plans together with the source of fuel prior to certification of the site plan. - 2.
-That the discrepancies exist between the architectural elevations and floor plans related to fenestration pattern, building articulation, and balcony location be resolved prior to certification of the site plan. - 3.
-That the proposed landscaping in the front setback areas be redesigned to terrace the slope to prevent run off on the sidewalk and erosion prior to certification of the site plan.
+That the site plan be revised to correctly note the required parking of 379 parking spaces prior to certification of the site plan.